Heraldry Symbols & What They Mean

 The crocodile was a mysterious and legendary beast to most people in ancient times and it was a powerful emblem of fury and power.

-The uncertainty of the drawings means that in reference to the symbol, crocodile is frequently interchanged with alligator.
+The uncertainty of the drawings means that in reference to the symbol in heraldry, the crocodile is frequently interchanged with alligator.

 It occurs as a crest and a supporter but is, nevertheless, an uncommon heraldic charge.

-The crown is an emblem of victory, sovereignty, and empire.
+The crown is an emblem of victory, sovereignty, and empire in heraldry.
 It is a visible sign of success, thus the term ‘crowning achievement’, and its significance as the decoration of the ultimate level of rank and power, makes bearing the crown a great honour.

 Crowns are sometimes a symbol of God, as he is considered by some to be the ‘King of all’.